The Fairness-Accuracy Pareto Front: The fairness-accuracy Pareto front

 and $\Lambda \subset [0,1]$ is a finite set of $\lambda$ values which includes $\lambda=0$ and $\lambda=1$.
+Note that \eqref{chebyScalarObjective_empirical} follows directly from \eqref{chebyScalarObjective} since the standardization step renders $z_i^* = 0$ for all $i$.
 Ideally, we would then solve \eqref{chebyScalarObjective_empirical} for a dense $\Lambda$.
-However, computational considerations may mean only a coarse grid of $\lambda$'s can be employed.
 While intuitive, evenly distributed $\lambda$'s in the interval $[0,1]$ should be avoided as this often produces solutions that form clumps in the Pareto front, i.e.\ evenly distributed $\lambda$'s in $[0,1]$ do \textit{not} produce evenly distributed points in the multi-objective space.
 The experiments in Section \ref{sec:experiments} employ approximately evenly-spaced values of $\lambda$ on the log scale for the set $\Lambda$.
-Future work might involve more sophisticated techniques from multi-objective optimisation, e.g.\ the Normal-Boundary-Interactive \citep{Das2000} which adaptively selects $\lambda$.
+Future work might involve more sophisticated techniques from multi-objective optimization, e.g.\ the Normal-Boundary-Interactive \citep{Das2000} which adaptively selects $\lambda$.

 Finally, to get a robust estimate of the Pareto front, we should average out, so to speak, the randomness associated with the training-testing split.
-If $M$ pairs of training and testing splits are considered, then the output of Algorithm \ref{alg}, \textsc{candidates}, contains in total $M |\Lambda|$ Pareto candidates.
+If $M$ pairs of training and testing splits are considered, then \textsc{candidates}, the output of Algorithm \ref{alg}, contains in total $M |\Lambda|$ Pareto candidates.

-To visualise the estimated Pareto front, we plot each element of \textsc{candidates}, the output of Algorithm \ref{alg}, in the fairness-accuracy space as evaluated on the test set.
+\paragraph{Visualization of results} To visualize the estimated Pareto front, we plot each element of \textsc{candidates}, the output of Algorithm \ref{alg}, in the fairness-accuracy space as evaluated on the test set.
 Specifically, we calculate the out-of-sample risk of $\theta$ as